MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/n-tier-sql-server-content.md

 ## DevOps considerations

-In this architecture you use [Azure Building Blocks templates][azbb-template] for provisioning the Azure resources and its dependencies.
+In this architecture, you use [Azure Building Blocks templates][azbb-template] for provisioning the Azure resources and its dependencies.
 Since all the main resources and their dependencies are in the same virtual network, they are isolated in the same basic workload, that makes it easier to associate the workload's specific resources to a team, so that the team can independently manage all aspects of those resources.
 This isolation enables DevOps to perform continuous integration and continuous delivery (CI/CD).

 Also, you can use different deployment templates and integrate them with [Azure DevOps Services][az-devops] to provision different environments in minutes, for example to replicate production like scenarios or load testing environments only when needed, saving cost.

-In this sceanario you virtual machines are configured by using Virtual Machine Extensions, since they offer the possibility of installing certain additional software, such as anti malware and security agents.
+In this scenario your virtual machines are configured by using Virtual Machine Extensions, since they offer the possibility of installing certain additional software, such as anti malware and security agents.
 VM Extensions are installed and executed only at VM creation time.
 That means if the Operating System gets configured incorrectly at a later stage, it will require a manual intervention to move it back to its correct state..

 Configuration Management Tools, in particular Desired State Configuration (DSC), are used in this architecture to configure Active Directory and a SQL Server Always On Availability Group.